craftweg/website/priv/posts/2017-06-17-my-thoughts-on-react-native.md

 ---
 title: My thoughts on using React Native
-excerpt: I describe in this article what for me are the positive and negative points towards using React Native as technology for building your mobile apps.
+description: I describe in this article what for me are the positive and negative points towards using React Native as technology for building your mobile apps.
 categories: [react native, mobile, swift, javascript]
 ---